saqibma/historical-weather-analytics/README.md

 9) WeatherDataAnalyzer load method saves transformed dataframes as csv files(with header) under the output folder specified as an argument to the main program.
 10) Integration testing was done in a BDD style for each transformations asked in the exercise.
-    Please refer WeatherDataAnalyzerSuite class.
+    Please refer WeatherDataAnalyzerSuite.scala class.
+11) Please run WeatherDataAnalyzerSuite.scala class in order to test all the transformations.
-11) Transformed dataframes are being validated against the pre-calculated results present in csv files under src\test\resources directory as a part of the integration test
+12) Transformed dataframes are being validated against the pre-calculated results present in csv files under src\test\resources directory as a part of the integration test
-11) A generic spark based test framework was designed and developed to test all kinds of RDDs and data frames.
+13) A generic spark based test framework was designed and developed to test all kinds of RDDs and data frames.
 Please refer BaseSuite.scala class for the detail implementation.
-12) pom.xml file was updated to create a jar with dependencies called uber jar.
+14) pom.xml file was updated to create a jar with dependencies called uber jar.